github/docs/content/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges.md

   - /articles/about-pull-request-merges
   - /github/collaborating-with-issues-and-pull-requests/about-pull-request-merges
 versions:
-  free-pro-team: '*'
+  fpt: '*'
-  enterprise-server: '*'
+  ghes: '*'
-  github-ae: '*'
+  ghae: '*'
 topics:
   - Pull requests
 ---
 {% data reusables.pull_requests.default_merge_option %}

-### Squash and merge your pull request commits
+## Squash and merge your pull request commits

 {% data reusables.pull_requests.squash_and_merge_summary %}

-#### Merge message for a squash merge
+### Merge message for a squash merge

 When you squash and merge, {% data variables.product.prodname_dotcom %} generates a commit message which you can change if you want to.
 The message default depends on whether the pull request contains multiple commits or just one.
+We do not include merge commits when we count the total number of commits.

 Number of commits | Summary | Description |
 ----------------- | ------- | ----------- |
 One commit | The title of the commit message for the single commit, followed by the pull request number | The body text of the commit message for the single commit
 More than one commit | The pull request title, followed by the pull request number | A list of the commit messages for all of the squashed commits, in date order

-#### Squashing and merging a long-running branch
+### Squashing and merging a long-running branch

 If you plan to continue work on the [head branch](/github/getting-started-with-github/github-glossary#head-branch) of a pull request after the pull request is merged, we recommend you don't squash and merge the pull request.